chainer/chainercv/docs/source/tutorial/sliceable.rst

 We assume that readers have a basic understanding of Chainer dataset (e.g. understand :class:`chainer.dataset.DatasetMixin`).

 In ChainerCV, we introduce `sliceable` feature to datasets.
-SliceableT datasets support :method:`slice` that returns a sub view of the dataset.
+Sliceable datasets support :method:`slice` that returns a view of the dataset.

 This example that shows the basic usage.